Academic Success Coach

 General Information.
 Dropping courses should be avoided, since dropping almost always carries consequences of some sort; it is better to plan carefully.
 During advising and enrollment students will be strongly discouraged from enrolling in more courses than they can realistically be expected to complete.
 The practice of over enrolling and dropping excess courses denies other students the opportunity to enroll in the first place.
 If a student is insistent about

-enrolling in more courses than the advisor believes is appropriate, the advisor may choose to approve 'with reservations', by recording these reservations on the Academic Program Planning Form.
+enrolling in more courses than the faculty advisor believes is appropriate, the faculty advisor may choose to approve 'with reservations', by recording these reservations on the Academic Program Planning Form.

 Even with careful planning, however, you may at some point wish to drop a course that you have already enrolled in.
-The BSIT Undergraduate Advisor should always be consulted before making changes to your class schedule.
+The BSIT Academic Success Coach should always be consulted before making changes to your class schedule.
+The BSIT Academic Success Coach will assist if additional consultation is needed with your faculty advisor or the BSIT program director.

 Procedural Details.
 Deadline dates and the latest information on dropping procedures and conditions for a given semester are available in the University academic calendar (currently available at www.registrar.ku.edu/calendar/academic.shtml) in effect for that semester.
-To complete a drop, you must also meet with the BSIT Undergraduate Advisor and complete the Engineering Drop form.
+To complete a drop, you must also meet with the BSIT Academic Success Coach and complete the Engineering Drop form.